Relax, Bayside Standing MRI is claustrophobia-friendly!

-- If you’ve been prescribed tablets to help subdue your claustrophobia or anxiety symptoms, take one before your scans.
+- If you’ve been prescribed tablets to help subdue your claustrophobia or anxiety symptoms, take your dose before your scans.

 - Some people find herbs, such as passionflower and kava assist to cope better with claustrophobia feelings and other anxieties.

 - Relaxation and stress-relief techniques have been shown to help some people.

 - Similarly, meditation and even music can relieve symptoms.